Not Good Enough, or Fear of Failure?

 This illustration provides a simplified example of how the two groups think

-A NMF will think like a spider in a web, often working out the variables and giving careful considering to risk, especially risk of failure.
+A FOF will think like a spider in a web, often working out the variables and giving careful considering to risk, especially risk of failure.
 This is the upside of over thinking.

 A NGE will likely be resourceful and flexible in pursuit of a solution.
 They are more likely to try things out, then rebound and try again if things don’t work out.